pmietlicki/docker-sogo/README.md

 For Health Check, you can check "HTTP request returns a successful status (2xx or 3xx)" with a request path to "/SOGo" on port 80

 ### Volumes
-I put all the configuration with Config Map named sogo and Config Map values (sogo.conf and apache-SOGo.conf, optionnaly sogo for cron.d, **it is case sensitive**).
+I put all the configuration with Config Map named sogo and Config Map values (sogo.conf and apache-SOGo.conf, optionnaly cron, **it is case sensitive**).
 Then for the volumes, I used :
 * Volume Name : sogo-conf
 * Default Mode : 644